digital-asset/daml/docs/source/tools/navigator/index.rst

 .. image:: images/access-denied.png
   :width: 50%
   :align: center
-  :The Digital Asset Navigator home screen with the error message "You don't have the necessary authorization to access.
+  :alt: The Digital Asset Navigator home screen with the error message "You don't have the necessary authorization to access.
 Make sure to start the Navigator server with a valid access token." displayed in red.

 .. _navigator-manual-advanced-usage: